jackhodgyuk/POS-System/README.md

 I am currently working with AI to receive a solid build of this McDonalds-like style POS system.

 It involves drinks display/food display screens as well as a core POS system to input order into the system.

+CLICK THE MAIN LAUNCHER.PY to start the program!